fly519/ELGS2/README.md

 ## Data download and process

+#### Scene Semantic Segmentation

-We provide the processed files, you can download S3DIS data <a href="https://1drv.ms/u/s!AjxFyWxg5usOajIvRkNnDLOnT3M?e=mmhCMf">here</a>  .
+We provide the processed files, you can download S3DIS data <a href="https://drive.google.com/file/d/1xDM4JJzCrcNpIw1xFju-4SztnNxOwV6p/view?usp=sharing">here</a>  .
 To prepare your own S3DIS Dataset HDF5 files, refer to <a href="https://github.com/charlesq34/pointnet">PointNet</a>, you need to firstly  download <a href="http://buildingparser.stanford.edu/dataset.html">3D indoor parsing dataset version 1.2</a> (S3DIS Dataset) and convert original data to data label files by

 ```bash
 python collect_indoor3d_data.py